-The University of Georgia's Paralegal Certificate Program builds the knowledge and skills necessary for a career as a paralegal.
-The course is practice-oriented and focused on those areas of law in which paralegals are in most demand.
-The course trains you to interview witnesses, investigate complex fact patterns, research the law, prepare legal documents, and assist in preparing cases.
+The instruction is practice-oriented and relates to those areas of law in which paralegals are in most demand.
+Students will be trained to interview witnesses, investigate complex fact patterns, research the law, prepare legal documents, and assist in preparing cases for courtroom litigation.

 In this online course, you'll have direct interaction with the instructor and other students by way of email and a discussion board.
 You'll have 14 weeks to complete the course.